GSG-G4/post-programme/README.md

 * Time >>> TBD

 ### Introduction to Computer Science Programming in Python
-*  [Introduction to Computer Science and Programming Using Python by MIT - Python 3.5](https://www.edx.org/course/introduction-to-computer-science-and-programming-using-python-2)  by enrolling in it and finish it with all quizzes and tasks , so if anyone liked certificate cloud pay for it.
+*  [Introduction to Computer Science and Programming Using Python by MIT - Python 3.5](https://www.edx.org/course/introduction-to-computer-science-and-programming-using-python-2)  Enroll in and complete this course.
+There's a fee if you wish to obtain a certificate for the course.
-* Same course above but fully on youtube  without anything [here](https://www.youtube.com/playlist?list=PLUl4u3cNGP63WbdFxL8giv4yhgdMGaZNA) and course full page in MIT [here](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/)
+* Same course above but hosted on youtube.
+This means its self paced but cannot qualify you to obtain a certificate [here](https://www.youtube.com/playlist?list=PLUl4u3cNGP63WbdFxL8giv4yhgdMGaZNA) the full course page from MIT can be found [here](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/)

 ### Introduction to Computational Thinking and Data Science
-*  [Introduction to Computational Thinking and Data Science](https://www.edx.org/course/introduction-to-computational-thinking-and-data-science-2)  by enrolling in it and finish it with all quizzes and tasks , so if anyone liked certificate cloud pay for it.
+*  An MIT course available on Edx.
+Same process as the course above.
+[Introduction to Computational Thinking and Data Science](https://www.edx.org/course/introduction-to-computational-thinking-and-data-science-2)
-* Same course above but fully on youtube  without anything [here](https://www.youtube.com/playlist?list=PLUl4u3cNGP619EG1wp0kT-7rDE_Az5TNd) and course full page in MIT [here](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0002-introduction-to-computational-thinking-and-data-science-fall-2016/)
+* the course on youtube can be found [here](https://www.youtube.com/playlist?list=PLUl4u3cNGP619EG1wp0kT-7rDE_Az5TNd) and full course page in MIT [here](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0002-introduction-to-computational-thinking-and-data-science-fall-2016/)

 ### Mathematics for Computer Science
-* [Mathematics for Computer Science page in MIT](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-spring-2015/) and course in youtube [here](https://www.youtube.com/playlist?list=PLUl4u3cNGP60UlabZBeeqOuoLuj_KNphQ)  19h
+* [Mathematics for Computer Science page in MIT](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-spring-2015/) and course on youtube [here](https://www.youtube.com/playlist?list=PLUl4u3cNGP60UlabZBeeqOuoLuj_KNphQ)  19h

 ### Introduction to Algorithms
-* [Introduction to Algorithms page in MIT](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/) and course in youtube [here](https://www.youtube.com/playlist?list=PLUl4u3cNGP61Oq3tWYp6V_F-5jb5L2iHb)
+* [Introduction to Algorithms page in MIT](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/) and course on youtube [here](https://www.youtube.com/playlist?list=PLUl4u3cNGP61Oq3tWYp6V_F-5jb5L2iHb)
 * This course is part of a three-course sequence.
 The second course is [Design and Analysis of Algorithms](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-046j-design-and-analysis-of-algorithms-spring-2015/index.htm) and the third is [Advanced Algorithms](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-854j-advanced-algorithms-fall-2008/)

 ### Data Structures